examind-ai/react-anchored-comments/README.md

-# react-mdnotes
+# react-anchored-comments

-A headless React component library for Google Docs-style commenting and text highlighting.
-Provides precise positioning logic and text highlighting capabilities while leaving the UI implementation to the consumer.
+A headless React component library for Google Docs-style commenting and markdown highlighting.
+Provides precise positioning logic and markdown highlighting capabilities while leaving the UI implementation to the consumer.

 ## Features